nandink/tcit-frontend/README.md

 # TCIT Frontend Challenge

+This is the frontend component of the app.

+## Prerequisites
+- Node.js
+- npm (Node Package Manager)

+## Instalation guide

-In order to run this proyect you need to first:
+In order to run the proyect, you first need to:

+1. Clone the repository
-- Install dependencies: `npm install`
+2. Install the dependencies: `npm install`

-Then, the Front-End server can be exposed via the command

-- Run the Fron-End `npm start`
+3. Run the Fron-End `npm start`

 After a few seconds, the server will be running locally in the url: <http://localhost:5173/>

-In order to run this proyect, the following dependencies need to be installed
+## Dependencies

 - `"@types/react": "^18.2.43"`
 - `"@types/react-dom": "^18.2.17" `